magic-lambda/magic-lambda.github.io/policy.md

 This app does not collect any private information and no data about app usage will be shared with 3. parties.

-If you have any questions the do not hesitate to contact us at support@tidevand.info.
+If you have any questions, then do not hesitate to contact us at support@tidevand.info.